xasos/node-skiplagged/README.md

 ```

 ## Uses
-There are some very cool uses for using Skiplagged data.
-For example, you could create a Mac OS X extension that notifies you whenever a flight is cheaper than a certain price.
+There are some very interesting uses for using Skiplagged data.
+For example, you could create a Mac OS X extension that notifies you whenever a flight is at a desired price.

 ## License